Centralist Republic of Mexico: Literature

 The literary salon known as the Academy of Letrán was founded during this time, developing out of informal literary meetings attended by writers such as Guillermo Prieto, under the leadership of José María Lacunza, who hosted the writers at a room of the School of San Juan de Letrán.
-The Academy was formally established in June, 1836, and soon counted among its members Andrés Quintana Roo, who was named honorary president for life, Manuel Carpio, Alejandro Arango y Escandón, Ignacio Rodríguez Galván, and Ignacio Ramírez, among others.
+The academy was formally established in June, 1836, and soon counted among its members Andrés Quintana Roo, who was named honorary president for life, Manuel Carpio, Alejandro Arango y Escandón, Ignacio Rodríguez Galván, and Ignacio Ramírez, among others.

 Guillermo Prieto began editing the literary journal El Domingo (Sunday) during this time through which he began to practice the genre of costumbrismo.

 The Mexican dramatist Don Fernando Calderón y Beltrán produced his most famous output during this period while he was living in Mexico City, subsequently gaining fame throughout the rest of Latin America.

 The Mexican linguist, literary critic, diplomat, and writer José Justo Gómez de la Cortina during this period became a sponsor of Mexican literature, turning his lavish home in Mexico City into a literary salon.
 He is mentioned in Fanny Calderon's Life in Mexico, itself a memoir of life during the Centralist Republic.
 In 1839, Cortina also founded the literary magazine El Zurriago Literario (The Literary Whip), in order to "preserve the shell of the classical tradition in the full tide of romanticism".

 The career of Mexican dramatist Ignacio Rodríguez Galván is entirely confined to this period through his three plays La capilla (The Chapel), Muñoz, visitador de México (Muñoz, Inspector of Mexico), and El privado del Virrey (The Viceroy's Favorite), the first relating to the Alonso de Ávila and the Favorite an adaptation of the work of Don Juan Manuel.
 A series of women's keepsakes, the Calendario de las señoritas mexicanas (Almanac for Mexican Young Ladies), offering a variety of reading selections, began publication in 1843 under the editorship of Rodríguez Galván.

-The historian Carlos Maria Bustamante, who also served in the government of the Centralist Republic, produced most of his output during this period and died during the Mexican-American War while working on a history of that conflict.
+The historian Carlos María de Bustamante, who also served in the government of the Centralist Republic, produced most of his output during this period and died during the Mexican-American War while working on a history of that conflict.